We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Who shouldn’t use an acupressure mat?

 If you could be pregnant or are pregnant, discuss using an acupressure mat with your doctor first.
-Additionally, if you have sensitive skin, heart issues, or any other serious medical condition, consult with your doctor before using an acupressure mat.
+Additionally, if you have sensitive skin, heart issues, or any other serious medical condition, consult your doctor before using an acupressure mat.

 What’s the difference between acupressure and acupuncture?